 Average Hospital Stay

-- Directions on how to do deep breathing and coughing exercises
+- Teach you how to do deep breathing and coughing exercises

 Call Your Doctor